Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 queue_name = os.environ['SERVICE_BUS_QUEUE_NAME']

 with ServiceBusClient.from_connection_string(connstr) as client:
-    # idle_timeout specifies how long the receiver should wait with no incoming messages before stopping receipt.
+    # max_wait_time specifies how long the receiver should wait with no incoming messages before stopping receipt.
     # Default is None; to receive forever.
-    with client.get_queue_receiver(queue_name, idle_timeout=30) as receiver:
+    with client.get_queue_receiver(queue_name, max_wait_time=30) as receiver:
         for msg in receiver:  # ServiceBusReceiver instance is a generator print(str(msg))
             # If it is desired to halt receiving early, one can break out of the loop here safely.